I Couldn't Lose Weight After 40 Despite Doing Everything Right. Here's What Was Actually Broken.

 Result: Gaining 1-2 pounds per month, consistently.

 I went to my doctor.
-Then again.
-Then a third time.
+Three times.

 The Breaking Point